 - 2. In a food processor fitted with a metal blade or a blender, pulse the frozen cranberries, the orange, and, if desired, the jalapeño until evenly chopped.
 Transfer the mixture to a bowl, add the sugar and Grand Marnier, and stir to combine.

 - 3. Cover and refrigerate the relish for at least 24 hours to allow the flavors to meld.
-(You can refrigerate it for up to 5 days.)
+(You can refrigerate the relish for up to 5 days.)
 Taste and adjust the amount of sugar and Grand Marnier accordingly.
 Serve cold.

 Hungry for more?
 Chow down on these: